pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 ### Reprocess Log Files

 Once you have identified the log files you want to reprocess, move them into the `stage` directory.
-Then run the following command once for every month you want to reprocess.
+Then run the following command, once for every month you want to reprocess.

 ```
 php lib/pkp/tools/reprocessUsageStatsMonth.php YYYYMM